wwpa65/Credit_Risk_Analysis/README.md

 Analysis results using Randon Oversampling, SMOTE Oversampling, Undersampling, SMOTEEN (Combination of Over and Undersampling), Balanced Random Forest Classifier, and Easy Ensemble AdaBoost Classifier algorithms are shown below.

-- RandoM Oversampling
+1. RandoM Oversampling
--      Precisision for predicting lower risk is higher (1.0)
+- Precisision for predicting

-- Precisision for predicting higher risk is very poor (0.01)
+       lower risk is higher (1.0)
-       - Recall for predicting lower risk is 0.63
+       higher risk is very poor (0.01)

-       - Recall for predicting higher risk is 0.68
+       Recall for predicting lower risk is 0.63
-       - F1 score for predicting lower risk is higher (0.81)
+Recall for predicting higher risk is 0.68
-       - F1 score for predicting higher risk is very poor (0.02)
+F1 score for predicting lower risk is higher (0.81)
-       - So, it shows that this is not a good model for predicting higher credit risk
+F1 score for predicting higher risk is very poor (0.02) So, it shows that this is not a good model for predicting higher credit risk

 - SMOTE Oversampling
        - Precisision for predicting lower risk is higher (1.0)